UBCO-COSC499-Summer-2024/team-5-capstone-team-5/docs/weekly logs/Oakley Pankratz/README.md

 ## Current Tasks
 * Completed learning the tech stack, finished off by learning tailwind.
 Previously I've learnt HTML, Javascript, and React.
 In this cycle, I finnished by learning TailwindCSS
+* Filled out a high volume of bubble sheets by hand to creteated sample data to train the OMR component.
+I worked together within Nathan and Jay to complete this task.
+(Issue #87)

 ### Progress Update (since 6/14/2024)
 <table>